 This Department guarantees that the Bank's processes and operations are conducted correctly and independently, in order to avoid or identify anomalous or risk-related conduct as it occurs.
 In particular it monitors the safeguarding of the value of activities, including those connected with the Bank’s ethical and social responsibilities.
 It also supports the Management Control Committee in ensuring that the principles and values of the Code of Ethics are respected.

 The two Departments direct and coordinate activities of the corresponding subsidiary Compliance and Audit Departments in order to guarantee an appropriate level of attention to the various types of risk and standardised monitoring and control.

-The Corporate Social Responsibility Service submits an annual report to the Governance Bodies on the application status of the Code of Ethics, on the critical elements and on stakeholders’ reports, as well as on the consequent corrective actions envisaged.
+The Corporate Social Responsibility Service submits an annual report to the Management Control Committee on the application status of the Code of Ethics, on the critical elements and on stakeholders’ reports, as well as on the consequent corrective actions envisaged.

 Audit interventions to verify the implementation of environmental and social policies

 In 2014 the Parent Company Internal Audit Department, in conducting the monitoring activity on the compliance with the principles and values contained in the Code of Ethics, carried out the following activities:

 management of risks to employees' health and safety;